-Only quite recently in a number of works, globalization (following some American political scientists) is sometimes defined as a process of the USA's will to obtrude on the rest of the world, as part of the process of establishing a new world order that is profitable for the USA (on this see Bazhanov 2004; Brzezinski 1997; Medvedev 2004: 3; Stolyarova 2002: 72; Terentiev 2004; Collins 2002: 118).
+All this brings about an important conclusion that we have already pointed out in other works (Grinin 2005, 2007b, 2009e): if a reduction of sovereignty appears to be an inevitable result of globalization, then this will imply huge changes in behavioral patterns of states, corporations and groups, as well as of ordinary people.
+And though debates about the destinies of a state (whether it is dying or consolidating) are quite frequent (see, e.g., Thomson 1995; Gilpin 2001; Held and McGrew 2003a: 121-125; Tekin 2005), the consequence in question is less frequently discussed.5 rest of the world, as part of the process of establishing a new world order that is profitable for the USA (on this see Bazhanov 2004; Brzezinski 1997; Medvedev 2004: 3; Stolyarova 2002: 72; Terentiev 2004; Collins 2002: 118).
 There were many prophecies that Pax Americana would be established.
 But the fact is that the presence of some tendencies does not mean that the future is already predetermined.
-However, even now the USA's influence is evident and quite real.
-The situation is changing dramatically (for more detail see Grinin 2010; Grinin, Korotayev 2010b) as some scholars propose (see, e.g., Todd 2003).
+However, even now the USA's influence is evident and quite real.6 The situation is changing dramatically (for more details see Grinin 2010; Grinin, Korotayev 2010b) as some scholars propose (see, e.g., Todd 2003).7